PhwayThantChae/Heart-Failure-Prediction-With-Fairness-ML/README.md

 ## Final Paper

-The final paper is the file: Final Paper -- Fairness in Heart Disease.pdf.
+The final paper is the file: `Final Paper -- Fairness in Heart Disease.pdf`.
 All the citations for this project are included at the end of the paper.

 ## Installation